English Research Labs

 Black Studies Lab: Sylvie Boulette, boulette@uchicago.edu

-Contemporary Literary Publishing, Environmental Humanities: Nell Pach, npach@uchicago.edu
+Contemporary Literary Publishing: Nell Pach, npach@uchicago.edu

 Lab Research Course Credit